 SUMMERLEE & LOCHGELLY

 These are two sister mining camps.
 They were opened about 100 years ago, and both were operated by Stuart Collieries, a subsidiary of the New River Company.
 Both were shaft mines down into the Sewell seam, which averages 48-inches in the area.
-The White Oak Railroad, a joint venture by the Virginian and C&O, served the mines.
+The White Oak Railway, a joint venture by the Virginian and C&O, served the mines.
 The mine at Summerlee exploded in 1906 and 23 people were killed.
 The Lochgelly mine blew up in 1907, resulting in the death of 84 miners.
 This gave the mines a bad reputation, and caused the company to change the names of the mines from Parral to Summerlee and from Stuart to Lochgelly.
 Eventually the mines were connected underground.

 The Summerlee company store closed in 1958, the same year the mines closed.